 GARP sets the global standard in professional certification with the FRM®(Financial Risk Manager) and ERP® (Energy Risk Professional) certifications.
 These programs are rigorous and very well respected across the globe.
 By demonstrating expertise and commitment to better risk management practices, Certified FRMs and ERPs stand apart in their respective organizations.

-Preview of GARP FRM – Financial Risk Manager Certification Examination Review Workshop by Nicholas Lum
+Preview of GARP FRM – Financial Risk Manager Certification Examination Review Workshop offered by KMDC

-A 100 question multiple choice exam, the FRM Exam Part I focuses on the tools used to assess financial risk: quantitative analysis, fundamental risk management concepts, financial markets and products, and valuation and risk models.
-Part I is always offered in the morning and must be completed in four hours or less.
+A 100 question multiple choice exam, the FRM Exam Level I focuses on the tools used to assess financial risk: quantitative analysis, fundamental risk management concepts, financial markets and products, and valuation and risk models.
+Level I is always offered in the morning and must be completed in four hours or less.

-The FRM Exam Part II is an 80 question multiple choice exam, emphasizing the application of the tools acquired in Part I: market, credit, operational and integrated risk management, investment management as well as current market issues.
-Part II is always offered in the afternoon and must be completed in four hours or less.
+The FRM Exam Level II is an 80 question multiple choice exam, emphasizing the application of the tools acquired in Part I: market, credit, operational and integrated risk management, investment management as well as current market issues.
+Level II is always offered in the afternoon and must be completed in four hours or less.

-Please note that if a candidate elects to take Part II on the same day as Part I, their Part II Exam will not be marked by GARP unless they first pass Part I.
+Please note that if a candidate elects to take Level II on the same day as Level I, their Level II Exam will not be marked by GARP unless they first pass Level I.

 Scoring & Results